Y2d1337/Cyber-Defenders/DeepDive/Challenge WriteUp.md

 > **Flag:  vds_ps.exe**

 ### 4 What is the physical offset of the malicious process?
-`psxview` plugin shows the physical address of each process, so we can looked at 3rd questions output/
+`psxview` plugin shows the physical address of each process, so we can looked at 3rd questions output.

 ![q4](/DeepDive/Images/q4.png)